-Thank you for your willingness to serve on the University of Washington’s Academic Data Domain Council.
-This committee is part of a new stewardship approach developed in conjunction with the University’s revitalization of data governance.
-The Academic Data Domain council is charged with developing a cohesive approach to stewarding the University’s academic data — an approach that derives the most value from academic data while managing risk.
-This is a one-year appointment.
+I am pleased to invite you to serve as a sub-domain steward on the University of Washington’s Property and Space Data Domain Council.
+This council is part of a new stewardship approach developed in conjunction with the University’s revitalization of data governance.
+The Property and Space Data Domain Council is charged with stewarding the University’s property and space data, and work towards the goal of deriving the most value from that data, while managing risk.

-A survey of stakeholders in 2020 made clear that the data stewardship model, to date, was unclear and not well aligned with current data governance.
-Some of the appointed data trustees and custodians were engaged but not supported; others were disengaged.
+A survey of stakeholders in 2020 made clear that the existing data stewardship model is still unclear, and not well aligned with current data governance.
+Some of the appointed data stewards are engaged, but not supported; others are disengaged.
 To address these issues, UW Data Governance has developed a new approach to stewardship.

 Types of data stewards:

 Institutional Domain Stewards are consensus-builders who support a strategic, cross-functional view of data for the benefit of the enterprise.
 They serve on the Data Governance Steering Committee and represent the domain in enterprise level conversations.
 The Institutional Domain Steward for Property and Space is Lou Cariello, Vice President of Facilities.

 Data Domain Council Chairs are consensus-builders who convene domain council meetings that address domain-specific issues, and serve on the Data Governance Operational Committee, where they represent the domain in cross-functional, enterprise discussions about domain data.
 I, Steve Tatge, serve as the Data Domain Council Chair for the Property and Space domain.
 To support the chair, the Property and Space Data Domain content lead is Molly Breysse Cox.